tonypags/resume/A-Pagliaro-Resume.md

 <br>

 ### Richard Fleischman and Associates, Inc. - New York, NY
-Mid-size MSP with a private data center based in NY, with offices and colocations globally.
+Mid-size MSP with a private data center based in NY, with offices and co-locations globally.

 **Senior Automation Engineer** July 2018 – May 2021
 * Maintain infrastructure of remote access (ScreenConnect) and management (Solarwinds and LabTech) platforms.
-* Design and maintain custom PowerShell codebase and design solutions for internal and external stakeholders including reporting, deployments, remediations, and configurations.
+* Design and maintain custom PowerShell codebase and design solutions for internal and external stakeholders including reporting, deployments, remediation, and configurations.
 * Transform operational workflows into code, presenting bespoke automated emails with HTML elements.
 * Design procedures and automated solutions for Quality Assurance of configurations and deliveries.
 * Subject Matter Expert on PowerShell, collaborate with DevOps Engineer and others on best practices,